manishmz/React-Interview-Preparations/AI.md

 ##### Two API levels of hugging face
 - Pipelines: Higher level API's to carrry out standard task incredibly quickly.
 - Tokenizers and Models: Lower level API's to provide most power and control

+#### Difussion Models vs Transformers
+##### Overview
+- Diffusion models are a class of generative models that have gained attention for their ability to generate high-quality data, such as images.
+They are based on the idea of gradually transforming a simple distribution (like Gaussian noise) into a complex data distribution through a series of steps.
+- Transformers are a type of neural network architecture that has become foundational in natural language processing (NLP) and other domains.
+They are known for their ability to handle sequential data efficiently through mechanisms like self-attention.
+##### Comparison
+- Purpose: Diffusion models are primarily used for generative tasks, especially in image synthesis, while Transformers are versatile and widely used in NLP and other sequential data tasks.
+- Mechanism: Diffusion models rely on a gradual transformation process, whereas Transformers use attention mechanisms to process data.
+- Applications: While both can be used in creative AI applications, their specific use cases often differ, with diffusion models focusing on generation and Transformers on understanding and processing sequences.